The Benefits of Hibiscus

 - Growing & Harvesting Hibiscus

 Also commonly known as “roselle” or “red sorrel,” the hibiscus plant is a part of the Malvaceae family, which also includes hollyhock, okra, and cotton.
-While there are over 300 species of hibiscus, this particular type, Hibiscus sabdariffa, holds a special place in the Ayurvedic pharmacopoeia.
+While there are over 300 species of hibiscus, this particular type, Hibiscus sabdariffa, holds a special place among Ayurvedic herbs.

 - Promotes healthy hair growth

 - Supports healthy skin and a clear complexion